If You Book Through the Chase Portal Often, Stop Collecting Chase Ultimate Rewards Points and Switch to Capital One Miles

 Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.

 INSIDER SECRET: Chase Ultimate Rewards points are some of the best points for traveling to Hawaii, especially since Southwest has begun service!
 That’s because if you have the Southwest Companion Pass, you can bring a friend with you whenever you fly Southwest for just the cost of taxes and fees.

 Capital One miles are the dark horse of miles and points.

 You know full well how we feel about Chase Ultimate Rewards points.
 For most of us, they’re far and away the most valuable points to collect.
 But if you use Chase points to buy travel through the Chase Travel Portal, you’re better off collecting Capital One miles.

 Shameless plug (for your sake), there are some pretty unbelievable offers right now:

-- Capital One® Venture® Rewards Credit Card – 50,000 miles ($500 in free travel) after meeting minimum spending requirements.
+- Capital One® Venture® Rewards Credit Card – 50,000 miles ($500 in travel) after meeting minimum spending requirements.
 I have this card and have made some of my favorite travel memories from the bonus.
 And I’m not just saying that.

 - Capital One® Spark® Miles for Business – 50,000 miles after spending $4,500 on purchases within the first 3 months of account opening.